Alps-Engineering/Project-Atelier/ReviewsAPI/README.md

 ## Data

-The data was received in four .csv files, each containing the rows extracted from one table.
+The data were received in four .csv files, each containing the rows extracted from one table.
 Combined, the files contained just over 31 million records.
 I've included a representative [sample](./SampleData/) of each file for reference.

 ### Database